farcasterxyz/docs/docs/developers/frames/v2/spec.md

 There are 2 expected failure conditions which the frame should gracefully handle:

-- `invalid-domain-manifest`: The frame domain manifest is invalid.
+- `invalid_domain_manifest`: The frame domain manifest is invalid.
 The frame developer should use the developer tools to validate and fix their manifest.
-- `rejected-by-user`: Returned when the user rejects/dismisses the prompt asking them to add the frame, or the frame has triggered `addFrame()` more than once per session.
+- `rejected_by_user`: Returned when the user rejects/dismisses the prompt asking them to add the frame, or the frame has triggered `addFrame()` more than once per session.

 ## Feature: Events

 The Farcaster client server POSTs 4 types of events to the frame server at the `webhookUrl` specified in its frame manifest:

-- `frame-added`
+- `frame_added`
-- `frame-removed`
+- `frame_removed`
-- `notifications-enabled`
+- `notifications_enabled`
-- `notifications-disabled`
+- `notifications_disabled`

 The body looks like this: